tetsuo/tetsuo.github.io/articles/cubic-limit.md

 })
 ```

-# Constructing a Full Cube
+# Constructing a full cube

 Bringing it all together, here's how we can define a full cube (all 12 edges visible) as a `Composite` of 12 paths: